 Ah, the braces years.
 For many parents, it conjures flashbacks to their own childhood experiences with a mouth-full of metal (for me, it lasted 30 months!) – not to mention the toll it takes on their wallets.
 Thankfully, orthodontia has come a long way over the years.
 And with better techniques, your kids’ time in braces and trips to the orthodontist will likely be much easier and shorter than they’ve been in the past.

-But before your son or daughter gets fitted with a new silver smile, here are some common questions and answers to all things braces.
+But before your son or daughter gets fitted with a new silver smile, here are some common questions and answers to all things braces and kids orthodontics.

 When to start looking